 Back to the Future 30th Anniversary Quote-Along Screening + Enchantment Under The Sea Dance Party

-Bonnaroo will celebrate a special anniversary of one of the greatest films of all time, with the Back to the Future 30th Anniversary Quote-Along Screening + Enchantment Under The Sea Dance Party.
+Bonnaroo will celebrate a special anniversary of one of the greatest films of all time, with the Back to the Future 30th Anniversary Quote-Along Screening + Enchantment Under The Sea Dance Party with music by American Hotel.
 After drinking punch and slow-dancing to a live band playing your favorite 1950s hit songs under an ocean of tropical fish, watch and quote along as we present a special late night screening.
 And just for fun, we will be screening the entire Back to the Future trilogy throughout the weekend.
+American Hotel is a new collaborative project featuring Jesse Hall, Jeremy Lister, Justin Loucks, Adam Binder, Anthony Fiacco, and Vince Gard.
+The band showcases 3 lead singers (Hall, Lister, Loucks) & is currently recording their debut album, eyeing a mid-year release.

 Trapped in the Closet Sing-Along